Shree-Ram-R/Software-Testing-Laboratory/EXP8.md

 Test cases for opening bank account
 ### 1. Input parameters checking
 - Name
--

 -Date of Birth

 - Photo

--
--Address Proof
+- Address Proof

--Identity proof
+- Identity proof

--Introducers (if applicable)
+- Introducers (if applicable)

 - PAN card

--
--Initial deposit
+- Initial deposit

--Whether checkbook / ATM card / Online banking facilities are needed or not
+- Whether checkbook / ATM card / Online banking facilities are needed or not

--Customer signature
+- Customer signature

 ### Type of account
 - Savings account

--Salary account
+- Salary account

--Joint account
+- Joint account

 - Current account
--

 - Secondary account

--RD account
+- RD account

--Account for a company
+- Account for a company

 ### Test cases

--Checking mandatory input parameters
+- Checking mandatory input parameters

--Checking optional input parameters
+- Checking optional input parameters

--Check whether able to create account entity.
+- Check whether able to create account entity.

--Check whether you are able to deposit an amount in the newly created account (and thus updating the balance)
+- Check whether you are able to deposit an amount in the newly created account (and thus updating the balance)

--Check whether you are able to withdraw an amount in the newly created account (after deposit) (and thus updating the balance)
+- Check whether you are able to withdraw an amount in the newly created account (after deposit) (and thus updating the balance)

--Check whether company name and its pan number and other details are provided in case ofsalary account
+- Check whether company name and its pan number and other details are provided in case ofsalary account

--Check whether primary account number is provided in case of secondary account
+- Check whether primary account number is provided in case of secondary account

--Check whether company details are provided in cases of company's current account
+- Check whether company details are provided in cases of company's current account

--Check whether proofs for joint account is provided in case of joint account
+- Check whether proofs for joint account is provided in case of joint account

--Check whether you are able deposit an account in the name of either of the person in a joint
+- Check whether you are able deposit an account in the name of either of the person in a joint

 ### Result: